chien-yu-hsu/thesis/README.md

+#Benchmark evaluation of methylation calling software for bisulfite sequencing data

 # Template/Example for Master's or PhD Thesis

 Developed by Paul Horton in 2021 for his lab in the computer science department at NCKU.